Financial-Times/dotcom-page-kit/readme.md

 npm run storybook
 ```

 The Storybook interface should then automatically open in your default browser.
-Storybook has been configured to automatically find stories in files ending `*story.tsx` inside packages prefixed with `anvil-ui-`.
+Storybook has been configured to automatically find stories in files ending with `*story.tsx` inside packages prefixed with `anvil-ui-`.

 Please note that the Storybook configuration file is automatically generated from the template located at `./.storybook/config.template.js`.
 As such, anything that needs to be added to the `config.js` file will have to be instead placed in the `./.storybook/config.template.js`.
 You do not need to manually add stories to the `config.js` file as these are automatically discovered